Anna Clyne

 Clyne’s works are frequently choreographed for dance, with recent projects including the world premiere of choreographer Pam Tanowitz’s dance set to Breathing Statues for the Royal Ballet in London and performances of DANCE by the San Francisco Ballet with choreography by Nicolas Blanc.

-Her fascination with visual art as both an observer and an artist has inspired several projects.
-Works by Gerhard Richter and Mark Rothko inspired ATLAS and Color Field, respectively, whilst five contemporary artworks sparked the creation of Abstractions.
-For her recent composition PALETTE, Clyne created seven abstract paintings herself, each correlating to a movement of the work, which were exhibited as part of the JuilliART program at The Juilliard School from August–October 2025.
+Clyne’s work in the visual arts has informed several musical projects, including ATLAS and Color Field, inspired by paintings by Gerhard Richter and Mark Rothko, respectively, and Abstractions, sparked by five contemporary artworks.
+For PALETTE, Clyne created a series of abstract paintings, each correlating to a movement of the work, which were exhibited as part of the JuilliART program at The Juilliard School from August–October 2025.

-In addition, Clyne embraces innovation through new technology, developing the Augmented Orchestra (AO) with sound designer Jody Elff; the technology expands the sound-world of the orchestra through computer-controlled processes. orchestra through computer-controlled processes.
-AO has now featured in three works, premiered in Wild Geese at the 2023 Cabrillo Festival, featured in The Gorgeous Nothings at the BBC Proms 2024 and highlighted in PALETTE, the first Concerto for Augmented Orchestra, which made its debut in February 2025 with the St Louis Symphony Orchestra.
+In addition, Clyne embraces innovation through new technology, developing the Augmented Orchestra (AO) with sound designer Jody Elff.
+This technology expands the sound-world of the orchestra through computer-controlled processes and has featured in three of her works: Wild Geese (Cabrillo Festival, 2023); The Gorgeous Nothings (BBC Proms, 2024); and PALETTE, the first Concerto for Augmented Orchestra, premiered in February 2025 with the St. Louis Symphony Orchestra.

 Clyne’s music is represented on several labels, including the 2025 album, Abstractions, on Naxos featuring the Baltimore Symphony Orchestra conducted by Marin Alsop.
 Previous portrait albums include SHORTHAND (2024, Sony Classical) with performances by The Knights, Avi Avital, Pekka Kuusisto, Colin Jacobsen, and Yo-Yo Ma, in addition to Mythologies (2020, Avie) with the BBC Symphony Orchestra and four internationally acclaimed conductors: Marin Alsop, Sakari Oramo, Andrew Litton, and André de Ridder.
 Her cello concerto, DANCE, which was recorded by soloist Inbal Segev, the London Philharmonic Orchestra, and Marin Alsop, has garnered over 12 million plays on Spotify.